kouzee9/to-do-list-cli/README.md

 Worked on better understanding reading and writing to a file and why it differs from other storage methods.

-note: all my projects are approached with the mentality of seeking desired difficulty. this means I mentally tax my own mind to try and solve the problem. only after a period of 20-45 minutes, if I still can't figure out a specific feature/problem, I will consult an LLM or online resources (official documentation is leveraged regardless).
+note: all my projects are approached with the mentality of seeking desired difficulty. this means I mentally tax my own mind to try and solve the problem. only after a period of 20-45 minutes (or maybe hours/days - depends really), if I still can't figure out a specific feature/problem, I will consult an LLM or online resources (official documentation is leveraged regardless).